Stefan3002/Library/README.md

 Online library
 The list of availbale books and authors is in "Books.txt"
 ## Important ##
-For now you can only search book by the author's name.
+For now you can only search books by the author's name.